-The price of the SOLE F80 is just as expensive as the SOLE F85 at list price; this time, its price is $2,499.99.
-Retailers typically discount the price to as much as $1,499.99.
+The price of the Sole F80 is almost as expensive as the Sole F85 at list price; this time, its price is $2,799.99.
+Retailers typically discount the price to as much as $1,699.99.
 So, you’re not going to get this treadmill at a price lower than that brand new.
 When it comes to these treadmills, remember that’s a good thing!

 The main thing that it shares with its slightly more expensive counterpart is its design and quite a few features that make it just as powerful as its counterpart.

 On an interesting note, the motor is less powerful—though, not by much.